This article describes how to manage server-side users and permission roles for the Tealium Customer Data Hub.

 To be an admin on the server-side, you must have the Manage Account permission in the client-side interface.

-Only the Manage Users permission grants the ability to add users to the account.
+Only the Manage Users permission on the client side grants the ability to add users to the account.
 To learn more about managing user permission in Tealium iQ Tag Management, see Managing User Permissions in iQ Tag Management.

 Server-side access is controlled using predefined permission roles.
 For each profile in the account, users are assigned a permission role to determine their access level.